Frequently Asked Questions

 - When subpoenaed by a judge.

 The therapist will discuss a plan with the minor to share pertinent information with parent(s) and/or other persons as appropriate for the minor’s care.
-We offer family therapy sessions when working with minors to address any systemic issues related to the concerns of therapy.
+We also offer family therapy sessions when working with minors to address any systemic issues related to the concerns of therapy.

-We follow the guidelines for Keller Independent School District.
-If they are closed for bad weather, our office also closes.
-If they delay, we do not open our office until that designated time.
-Therefore, if we open at 10am but your appointment was scheduled for 9:30am, your appointment will be cancelled.
+We follow the guidelines for Keller Independent School District (KISD).
+If KISD is closed for bad weather, our office also closes.
+If KISD delays, we do not open our office until that designated time.
+Therefore, if we open at 10am but your appointment was scheduled for 9:00am, your appointment will be cancelled.